152334H/CTN-webapp/README.md

   The number of models to keep cached in memory during runtime.
 Increasing this value will increase the amount of RAM this app requires to not crash.
 * `PRELOAD_MODELS` - `true` or `false`

   Whether to download and read all models into memory upon startup.
-If the number of models available is larger than `MODEL_CACHE_SIZE`, only `MODEl_CACHE_SIZE` models will remain in memory after startup.
+If the number of models available is larger than `MODEL_CACHE_SIZE`, only `MODEL_CACHE_SIZE` models will remain in memory after startup.

 Additional options can be passed to `docker run` by simply appending them to the `./rebuild.sh` command.
 For example, to limit the memory use of this container to 16GB:
 ```bash